-As well as leaving their fossilized bones as evidence, dinosaurs also made their mark on the Earth in the form of footprints.
+As Well as leaving their fossilized bones as evidence, dinosaurs also made their mark on the Earth in the form of footprints.
 Tracks have been found where dinosaurs walked in soft, swampy land, for example along riverbanks, in search of food and water.
 Later on, the prints would have dried and hardened in the sun.
 Eventually, through rain or flooding, water would have brought more sand or mud which buried the prints until they gradually fossilized.
-Called trace fossils, because they are not actually a part of an animal, these footprints can tell us much about how dinosaurs moved.
+Called trace fossils, because they are not actually a part of an fossils, because they are not actually a part of an animal, these footprints can tell us much about how dinosaurs moved.
 A lot of the same types of prints found together, for instance, with smaller ones in the middle, suggests that some dinosaurs moved in herds, with the young ones protected in the centre.